apache/zeppelin/docs/interpreter/spark.md

 ### Interpreter setting option.

 Interpreter setting can choose one of 'shared', 'instance', 'process' option.
-Spark interpreter creates separate scala compiler per each notebook but share a single SparkContext in 'instance' mode.
+Spark interpreter creates separate scala compiler per each notebook but share a single SparkContext in 'instance' mode (experimental).
 It creates separate SparkContext per each notebook in 'process' mode.

 ## Setting up Zeppelin with Kerberos